Applying to a TCAT

 - All persons who are required to register for the Federal Draft under 50 U.S.C.
 App.
 Section 453 are not eligible to enroll in any post-secondary school until they have registered with selective service.

 Program-Specific Admission Requirements

 Educational and admission requirements vary from program to program.

-Students must be at least 18 years of age, and must mass a TB skin test and have proof of Hepatitis B immunization.
-To enroll, please fill out the Application to Enroll in Phlebotomy located below.
+Students must be at least 18 years of age, and must pass a TB skin test and have proof of Hepatitis B immunization.
+Classes meet Monday thru Thursday at 8:00 AM till 3:30 PM.

 - Must have a high school diploma or equivalent